flyacts/git-xd-filter/README.md

 # git-xd-filter

-A Git filter for Adobe xd files.
-This filter stores xd files which are actualy zip files in a git digestable way.
+A git filter to store adobe xd files in a diffable way.

 ## Install